lachlan-waugh/cba-ctfs/slides/content/week01.md

 ---

 ## what is recon
-* these are the first steps
+* these should always be your first steps
 * essentially everything that isn't exploitation
     * looking at a website
     * reading the html source